 Living on the Edge – The Harmful Side of Extreme Sports

-Johannesburg, 16 May 2016.
-Sports junkies putting themselves through brutal territory all in the name of feeding the beast within is an all too familiar tale.
+Sports junkies putting themselves through brutal territory to feed the beast within is an all too familiar tale.
 The growth of sports has seen an increase in professional and an emergence of amateur extreme sports enthusiasts.
-Terrifyingly, you find that some people who have been fit all their lives and have participated in endurance sports suffer conditions generally associated with being inactive.
+Terrifyingly, you find people who have been fit and have participated in endurance sports suffer conditions generally of inactive people.

 Extreme Sports and Longevity